alexlarcheveque-zz/alexlarcheveque/README.md

 ## Alex Larcheveque 🤓

-Hi, I'm Alex - A Software Engineer at Ruggable, an e-commerce comapany.
+Hi, I'm Alex - A Software Engineer at Ruggable, an e-commerce company.

 You can check out my Github profile, which is full of hobby-projects that allow me to keep up with the latest technologies.
 Feel free to check them out and any constructive feedback would be great!